Back to Blog

 The key to building a community at your gym relies on the relationship you foster with members and how you encourage them to bond with each other.
 It’s about more than sweating it out in a 45-minute class.
 What can you offer outside of exercise to enhance your members’ experience?

 It may sound small, but you’ll be surprised at the impact it can have.
-Katie Daniel, the owner of Ambition Fitness, found that just the added concession of a coffee machine at the studio reception became a reason for her members to socialize before and after class.
-Creating the perfect member experience is what has enabled Katie to grow her studio into a franchise ready business in less than 12 months.
+Katie Daniel, the owner of Ambition Fitness, found that just the addition of a coffee machine at the studio reception became a reason for her members to socialize before and after class.
+Creating the perfect member experience is what has enabled Katie to grow her studio into a franchise-ready business in less than 12 months.
 Find out more about her journey here.

 5. Lack of Member Support